 Really there is very little to fault with Genesis.
 Again other than a few production gaffe’s everything about the adventure works.

 It has brilliant performances, its wonderfully directed, its well paced.
 Even at 6 episodes it doesn’t drag, and contains some of the best cliffhangers in the shows history, such as Davros’ torture of Sarah and Harry, and the Dalek mutant choking the 4th Doctor.

 Overall Genesis is not only a fantastic Doctor Who story, but one of the best pieces of British television ever made.

 - This was the last Dalek story for 4 years.
-Though their return in Day of the Daleks had led to a mini revival in Dalekmania (which was still going strong during this story.)
-And all of their subsequent appearances too Genesis had been big ratings hits.
+Though their return in Day of the Daleks had led to a mini revival in Dalekmania (which was still going strong during this story) and all of their subsequent appearances had been big ratings hits.
 Script editor Robert Holmes hated the Daleks and decided to retire them after this adventure.
 Fans and viewers apparently sent complaints to the BBC next year as they had gotten used to having a Dalek story every year.